liratiago/03-API-SOLID/README.md

 ## RNFs (Requisitos não funcionais)

-- [ ] User's password should be encriypted
+- [ x ] User's password should be encriypted
-- [ ] Aplication data should be stored in PostgreSQL
+- [ x ] Aplication data should be stored in PostgreSQL
 - [ ] The data lists should be paginated with 20 itens by page
 - [ ] The user should be identificated by a JWT (Json Web Token)